-FULL PROGRAM DETAILS are available under the “Program Information” page above.
+FULL PROGRAM DETAILS will become available under the “Program Information” page above.

 The following video contains relevant information about the Rome Studio, with an introduction by Professor Vincent Caranchini, the Program Director, and student interviews.
 Ignore the dates contained in the video.
-For current program and application dates see this blog, or the Education Abroad Office: https://www.ohio.edu/educationabroad/Programs/rome.html
+For upcoming program and application dates check back to this blog, or the Education Abroad Office: https://www.ohio.edu/educationabroad/Programs/rome.html

 The following posts, in reverse chronological order, are daily reports on the activities from the last Rome Studio Program (Summer 2013).
 They provide students’ perspective on the events of each day.
 Be sure to click the date in bold for each entry.
 It will take you to a PDF of the entry with pictures and images.